 Is your boss spying on you?

 Imagine showing up at work tomorrow to find a black box under your desk monitoring your every move.
 Big Brother is now your boss.
 But this isn’t some dystopian future – it’s now.
-That very scenario happened to bewildered Telegraph journalists this week, who quickly uncovered the purpose of the mysterious boxes and complained enough that management backed down.
+That very scenario happened to bewildered Telegraph journalists in 2016, who quickly uncovered the purpose of the mysterious boxes and complained enough that management backed down.

 Such a move won’t enamour workers to their bosses, but it could have further psychological effects beyond adding to your list of reasons to dislike upper management.
 Indeed, academics agree that while electronic monitoring might seem the right step to boost productivity, the demotivation it causes could undo any benefits.